tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-26-review-krinnock-hoff-may-i-ask-a-technical-question.md

 In other words, they want to encourage a more careful, thoughtful evaluation of the technology we incorporate into our lives.

-Krinock draws upon his former experience as an airline pilot to illustrate some of the potential drawbacks of technology.
+Krinock draws upon his former experience as a pilot to illustrate some of the potential drawbacks of technology.
 As pilots rely increasingly on “digital nannies” to monitor and detect issues during flight, and even switch on auto-pilot entirely, they lose their situational awareness and ability to act skillfully when things go wrong.
 Krinock writes:

 > Digital technology _gave me “eyes” in_ the night that no human eyes could match and _took away _elements of my inherent **situational awareness**&mdash;a type of awareness that needs regular care and feeding (through constant practice) in order to be effective at times of emergencies” (37).